Entrepreneurial Ecosystems and the role of the entrepreneur

-- the competencies of an entrepreneur,
+- the competencies of the owner-manager,

-- formal institutions,
+- formal support organizations,

 - new knowledge and

-Entrepreneur Scan can play a role in the determinants of the ecosystem.
+E-Scan can play a role in the determinants of the ecosystem.
 The Software as a solution works as a connector, lubricating oil, and a concrete, tailor-made development program.
 The result is a flywheel effect on entrepreneurial performance and the impact of the ecosystem.

 Entrepreneur Scan can influence six determinants of an Entrepreneurial Ecosystem